idelrich/MeteorSwift/README.md

 MeteorSwift is a swift (and swifty) re-implementaion of [Objective-DDP](https://github.com/boundsj/ObjectiveDDP), that also takes advantage of Swift closures, codable types and some other Swift magic.

-This document current to version 0.0.2
+This document current to version tag 0.0.9

 ## Installation
-Install via CocoaPods:
+Install via CocoaPods: (not yet supported)

 ```ruby
 pod 'MeteorSwift'